federicotdn/verb/README.md

 #+end_src
 ```

 Babel source blocks in Verb mode accept a header argument called `:op`.
-Its default value is `send` (this means adding `:op send` is equivalent to not adding it at all).
+Depending on the value that appears after this argument, Verb will execute different actions when <kbd>C-c C-c</kbd> is pressed.

 #### Sending Requests (`:op send`)

+By default, if `:op` is not specified, Verb will assume `:op send` was intended.

-To send the request, move the point to the source block and press <kbd>C-c C-c</kbd>.
+To send the request, move the point to a source block and press <kbd>C-c C-c</kbd>.
 The result of the request will appear below.
-The `:wrap src ob-verb-response` tells Babel to wrap the response in a source block, using `ob-verb-response-mode` as major mode for font locking.
+Adding `:wrap src ob-verb-response` argument tells Babel to wrap the response in a source block, using `ob-verb-response-mode` as major mode for font locking.

 After the request has been sent, Emacs will be blocked until the response has arrived.
 There's a configurable timeout for this; see the `verb-babel-timeout` variable.